developedbyak/my-learning-docs/webpack/webpack.md

 <script src="./dist/main.js"></script>
 ```

-And the answer is we don't do that , we will not use this script tab anymore and the thing that will help us do that is called `plugins`.
+And the answer is we don't do that , we will not use this script anymore and the thing that will help us do is called `plugins`.

 <h1>Plugins</h1>
 <br>